pleb/blog/posts/minimal-nextjs-blog-part1-hello-world.md

 }
 ```

 [Depending on your editor](https://prettier.io/docs/en/editors.html) depends on how one uses prettier.
-For webstorm, I'm
-in the habit of Ctrl+Alt+Shift+P whenever I've made changes to a file, so you won't see any fancy script commands added
-to the package.json file or any fantastic way of making Pettier work automatically.
+For webstorm, I'm in the habit of Ctrl+Alt+Shift+P whenever I've made changes to a file, so you won't see any fancy script commands added to the package.json file or any fantastic way of making Pettier work automatically.

 Yay.
 FINISHED!

 ---

-In [part 2](/posts/minimal-nextjs-blog-part1-hello-world) I'll be rendering a list of posts and categories to the
+In [part 2](/posts/minimal-nextjs-blog-part1-hello-world) I render a list of posts and categories to the
 screen.
 Don't miss it, as it will be amazing (Self Certified).